evanx/rquery/google-authenticator.md

 Actually they are traditionally presented in uppercase, so as to be written down somewhere as a phsyical back up, and certainly that is a good idea.

-Actually with such things as keys, you should always take a highly conservative approach and use a well regarded OTP library to generate the shared secret key, and ensure its correct configuration.
+Cryptographically speaking, you should use a well regarded OTP library to generate the shared secret key on your server.

 For the purposes of demonstration, we generate the URL of Google Charts URL:
 ```javascript